On the values of logarithmic residues along curves: On the structure of the set of values of residues

 \section{On the structure of the set of values of \loga{} residues}

 In this part we give several properties of the module of logarithmic residues along plane curves or complete intersection curves.
-We first recall some definitions.
-We then study the structure of the set of values of logarithmic residues along plane curves, and give the relation with the set of values of K\"ahler differentials, which is used in the analytic classification of branches proposed in \cite{hefez}, and \cite{Hefez2} for two branches.
-We extend some of these properties to the set of values of multi-residues along complete intersection curves.
+We first recall some definitions from \cite{saitolog}.
+We then focus on the module of logarithmic residues along plane curves.
+We study the set of its zero divisors and we also give its conductor thanks to Theorem \ref{symmetry-values}.
+We then recall definitions from \cite{alektsikh} and \cite{alekres} for complete intersections.
+We prove that the values of multi-residues are in relation with the values of K\"ahler differentials.